 While technology as a whole is a rapidly growing industry, fintech has arguably seen the greatest transformation of them all.

 Putting it simply, the fintech market has grown so much that it has completely changed how people use physical money.
-While online banking has been around for quite some time, digital-only banks are also making a name for themselves, although the options are still slim pickings.
+While online banking has been around for quite some time, digital-only banks are also making a name for themselves.
 Payment apps have also surged to the forefront as examples of how the financial sector has shifted.